redoio/resentencing_data_initiative/README.md

 `In-prison` variable specifies if an offense was committed in prison or not and takes the following values: 'Yes' or 'No'

 ## (b).
 Prior commitments<br>
-Information on an invidual's offenses that they are no longer serving time for.
+Information on the offenses an individual is no longer serving time for.

 ### Variables<br>
 `CDCR #`: Universal identification across datasets<br>